-The quest for reliable, high-quality water is the reason the Contra Costa Water District (CCWD) was formed in 1936.
-Even now, that drive shapes nearly every aspect of the District's remarkable history.
+The quest for reliable, high-quality water is the reason the Contra Costa Water District (CCWD) was formed in 1936 (PDF.)

 As heavy industry and agriculture were being established in the early 1900s, factories and farms sprang up along the Delta to take advantage of the fresh water supply.